 3. Privacy & security

-Along with security, ease-of-use is key.
-EMRs should come equipped with convenient resources such as patient workflows, visit tracking, task management, use reporting, access from multiple secure devices, scheduling abilities, and note templates or pre-loaded lists to assist with documentation.
+Along with security, ease of use is key.
+EMRs should come equipped with convenient resources such as patient workflows, visit tracking, task management, use reporting, access from multiple secure devices, scheduling abilities, and note templates or pre-loaded lists to assist with the documentation.
 Each of these features will improve a therapist’s ability to manage their practice while providing an optimal patient experience.

 In order to get paid for the work we do, we must play some part in the billing process.
 In standard settings, this may only mean having clear, accurate notes and meeting deadlines for documentation.
 However, in private practice, the payment process can get a bit more complicated.
 Business owners and even independent contractors need to pay more attention to strict insurance and/or funding guidelines and reimbursement standards.

 This makes it even more beneficial for therapists to have a user-friendly system to help track visits, easily view services provided, and compile this information into invoices.
 A good system will also allow you to store all invoices, view insurance and/or funder information including the remaining balance of funds issued, and keep tabs on past or overdue payments.